 Stakeholder Relations:

 The Company maintains a dialogue with its external stakeholders as appropriate and as the need arises.
-In relation to its investment in Snorkel, the contract requires quarterly accounts to be provided to the Company, allowing for the performance of the investment to be monitored.
 The Company works closely with its advisors to ensure it operates in conformity of its listing regulations as well as the social, legal, religious and cultural requirements.

 Social Responsibilities: